-This book deals with debt, one of the biggest and most important personal finance issues.
-Excess debt or unnecessary debt happens to be the most common mistake made by people regarding personal finance, as most don’t understand its long-term implications.
+This book deals with debt, one of the most significant personal finance issues.
+Excess debt or unnecessary debt is the most common mistake people make regarding personal finance, as most don’t understand its long-term implications.
 The book claims to have been used by over 100,000 Canadian Families to get out of debt.
 The author preaches three simple rules – don’t spend money you don’t have, save consistently, one’s first financial priority should be debt-reduction and eventually debt-freedom.
-The book takes readers through to common debt missteps and how to get get out of them.
+The book takes readers through to common debt missteps and how to get out of them.

 Worry-Free Money – The guilt-free approach to managing money and your life

 Worry-Free Money is one of the most relevant books on this list as the author considers the social landscape of today and how that influences one’s personal finance decisions.
 The author understands the effects and pressures of social media and other parts of today’s society and explains how those lead to poor financial decisions.
 In addition, the book takes on a psychological perspective to explain why we overspend or make financial decisions that we shouldn’t and explains how we can find a middle ground between our desires and having strong personal finances—a must-read for millennials.